Carta vs Pulley pricing: free Carta vs $1,200 Pulley Startup

 • Carta Launch: free for up to 25 stakeholders and $1M raised

-• Pulley Startup: $1,200 per year for the first 25 stakeholders
+• Pulley Startup: $1,200/year with the first 25 stakeholders included

-• Pulley Growth: $3,500 per year with 409A valuations included
+• Pulley Growth: $3,500/year with the first 40 stakeholders and 409A valuations included

 • Best fit: Carta for broader equity admin, Pulley for startup equity teams, SparkLaunch for earliest-stage founder workflows